Putin: Russia's post-Soviet tsar

 When the Kremlin chief sensationally resigned on New Year's Eve 1999, Putin was appointed president.

-Addressing Russians that night, Putin seemed eerily confident for a man suddenly put in charge of the world's largest country and made clear the stern rules of his game that have not shifted since.
+Addressing Russians that night, he seemed eerily confident for a man suddenly put in charge of the world's largest country and made clear the stern rules of his game that have not shifted since.

 "There will not for a minute be a power vacuum in this country.
 I want to warn that any attempts to go beyond the law will be decisively thwarted," he said.